 We estimate that 39,880 people play per day, with a total player base of 599,703.

 - Released: 2005-09-01

 The Players and Daily login numbers are estimations based on subscriber numbers and online sentiment.

 Dofus is a RPG massively multiplayer game developed by Ankama Games.
 It was originally released in 2005.
 It was published by Ankama Games.
-Most rawgers rated the game as "Meh".
+Most rawgers rated the game as "Recommended".